 The good news for Ontario real estate

 Canadian real estate has been surprisingly resilient amidst this public health crisis and the economic fallout.
 The government and other organizations quickly stepped to offer financial relief to Canadians impacted by the pandemic, and the Bank of Canada reduced its key interest rate to an unprecedented 0.25% in an effort to stimulate the economy.
-Despite a deep but short-lived decline in housing market activity last spring, residential sales and prices quickly rebounded from coast to coast, with Ontario real estate posting record growth.
+Despite a deep but short-lived decline in housing market activity last spring, residential sales and prices quickly rebounded from coast to coast, with Ontario real estate posting record growth in 2020.
+The trend continues thus far in 2021.

 RE/MAX continues to be committed to safe transactions.
 Government recommendations at the federal, provincial, and municipal levels are constantly changing.
 At RE/MAX, we want to offer homebuyers and sellers stability and comfort knowing your real estate needs are still being met in a safe and responsible manner.
 REMAX.ca continues to offer up-to-the-minute listings, accurate home estimates, and timely, valuable real estate news on the RE/MAX Canada Blog — especially important at this time.
 While RE/MAX remains open for business, our agents and brokers are taking all necessary precautions as recommended by the various health agencies and government.